openebs-archive/openebs-docs/docs/postgres.md

 **Monitor OpenEBS Volume size**

 It is not seamless to increase the cStor volume size (refer to the roadmap item).
 Hence, it is recommended that sufficient size is allocated during the initial configuration.
-However, an alert can be setup for volume size threshold using MayaOnline.
+However, an alert can be setup for volume size threshold using Kubera.

 **Monitor cStor Pool size**